Mia Kang: Muay Thai and body confidence

 Kang's first professional fight was on 7 May 2017.
-She was matched against Thai fighter Nong B, who had 5 bouts experience.
-Kang took an elbow to the eye in the first round, which, she says, made her mad, since her face is her livelihood.
+She was matched against Thai fighter Nong B, who had five bouts experience.
 She won the second round, then went in with "heavy hands" in the third round, hitting her opponent hard, and winning by technical knockout.
 After her victory, Kang was excited to continue into mixed martial arts, and signed with manager Malki Kawa of leading MMA agency First Round Management.

 Kang credits Muay Thai for teaching her to love her body and even saving her life.
 She became a body confidence advocate, encouraging all women to have strong and healthy bodies.
 She started her own all-female boxing club in SoHo, New York, called "Killa Girl Gang", after her fighting name, "Killa Kang", for all levels of fitness.
 She hosted a body positivity retreat on Koh Samui with travel agency 109 World.
 A May 2018 Instagram post in which she compared photos of her emaciated size two, 99 lb body in 2015 with her size eight, 170 lb body in 2018, drew 14,000 "likes" and international press coverage.
 Kang was named a 2018 Today Show Style Hero, and the 2019 Self magazine New Year's Challenge star.

 Kang continues to model, but says that her new size, eight or ten in 2018, puts her above the standard model sizes, and yet below the plus-size model sizes, so clients ask that she either gain or lose weight.

 In 2020, Kang became the host of Spy Games, a reality competition television series on the American television channel Bravo, in which ten contestants compete in spy-inspired exercises for $100,000.